Marvin-Deng/StudyBuddy/README.md

 [gif goes here]

-### Tutors can decide on meeting time and meeting type.
+### Students can decide on meeting time and meeting type.
-- Tutors will be able to set day/times for when they want to meet.
+- Students will be able to set day/times for when they want to meet.
 Additionally, they will be able to decide on how they want to meet (in person vs online) and if the choice is online, then add a link to the calls.

 [gif goes here]